-Now the Glass team has made the update's system image available for download from the Glass developers website.
+Now the Glass team has released the update's system image to the Internet.
+The file is available for download from the usual location.

 The day Glass Explorers have been anxiously awaiting is finally here, and just in time for the open registration event!
 After a lengthy 4-month wait, XE16 has emerged and transcended its potential vaporware moniker to became a reality.
 As we've already learned, this latest installment includes a massive version bump to KitKat, photo bundles, photos in Hangouts, sorted voice commands, and much more.

 There are nothing short of three-quarter bajillion things that need to be remembered over the course of a day, and we as a species have steadily worked to provide a solution that compensates for our forgetfulness.
 Notepads work, but they take up space.
 Post-it notes aren't all that elegant or portable of a solution.
 Smartphones, when combined with the right app, are pretty close to nailing it.
 But can Google Glass do it better?

 You've seen the breathless coverage.
 You've read Google's hyperbolic marketing.
 You've seen countless demonstrations of why Google Glass is the future.
 And if you live in the United States, you can finally get one without jumping through limited access hoops or begging for an invite, if only for one day.
 Google's Glass Explorer program is open to US residents 18 and older from right now (9 AM Eastern, 6AM Pacific) until the end of the day on April 15th.

 After much wringing of hands, it looks like Google Glass is back on its update track, with a long-awaited bump to KitKat imminent.
 Announced in a post to Glass' Google+ page earlier, the update is a big one.
 Obviously the headlining feature of the update is a move to Android 4.4, but Glass will soon be able to bundle photos, videos, and vignettes from each day (to free up precious timeline space), reply with photos in Hangouts, and send feedback directly from Glass.